PyHAT-stack/awesome-python-htmx/README.md

 ### But Will it Work in Production?

 Yes!
 [Here is a very good example](https://htmx.org/essays/a-real-world-react-to-htmx-port/) of a project a company underwent using HTMX with Django in production.
+You can also watch the original video from DjangoCon EU 2022, titled [From React to htmx on a real-world SaaS product: we did it, and it's awesome!](https://www.youtube.com/watch?v=3GObi93tjZI)
 <details>
 <summary>Some highlights from the article.</summary>